Tam-BobManuel/ijaw-names/README.md

 ## Overview

 The Ijaw Names Generator is a package designed to generate random Ijaw names along with their meanings.
 The Ijaw people are an ethnic group in the Niger Delta region of Nigeria, located in the South-South geopolitical zone of the country.
+COntributors are welcome, feel free to clone and add more ijaw names, I'll merge your changes after review.

 This package allows users to: